Muhammad1Siddique/HTML-Course/introduction-to-html.md

 #### What is a DOCTYPE in HTML?

 All HTML documents must start with a <!DOCTYPE> declaration.
 The declaration is not an HTML tag.
 It is an "information" to the browser about what document type to expect.
-In HTML 5, the declaration is simple: <!DOCTYPE>
+In HTML 5, the declaration is simple: <!DOCTYPE html>

 #### What is an element in a HTML?